ch4mpy/user-proxies/api/README.md

 	@Override
 	public String getHelpText() {
-		return "Adds a \"proxies\" private claim containing a map of authorizations the user has to act on behalf of other users (one collection of grant IDs per user preferredUsername)";
+		return "Adds a \"proxies\" private claim containing a map of permissions the \"tenant\" (current user) has to act on behalf of \"proxied\" users (one collection of permissions per proxied user preferred_username)";
 	}

 	@Override